 Based on meaning, verbs can be categorized into two groups:

-'Action verbs' are those kinds of verbs that indicate an action, sometimes they can refer to movements or physical activities.
-Check out the examples for more clarifications.
+'Action verbs' are verbs that indicate an action, and sometimes they can refer to movements or physical activities.
+Check out the examples for more clarification:

 'Stative' verbs often are used to indicate a state, not an action.
 It is important to know that, these verbs refer to abstract things.
 Take a look at some examples: